Noroff-FEU-Assignments/cross-course-project-Bjonne696/README.md

 This project is far from complete.

-Needs work on makeing the site responsive
+Needs work on making the site responsive.
+Needs work with general css trough the whole project.
+Needs work on HTML in

 ## Contact